Assyrian politics in Iraq: 2010 Iraqi parliamentary election

-Iraqi Governorate elections, 2013
+2013 Iraqi governorate elections

 A Governorate (or local) elections were held in Iraq on 20 April 2013, with Nineveh Governorate along with Anbar voting on June 20, due to violence in the city caused by the Islamic State of Iraq.
 Elections didn't take place in the 3 governorates forming the Kurdistan Region.

 As with the previous local elections, 3 seats were reserved for Assyrians, including one each in Baghdad, Nineveh and Basra.
 The Chaldean Syriac Assyrian Popular Council reclaimed their seats in Nineveh and Baghdad, by receiving 8,635 and 1,513 votes respectively.

 2013 Kurdistan Region parliamentary election

 Kurdistan Region held elections to elect its 111-member Kurdistan National Assembly on 21 September 2013.

 Each Kurdish party listed 100 candidates while each Assyrian and Turkman party listed 5 candidates.
 There were 3 Assyrian lists running for the five reserved seats.
 Prior to the election, some ADM members decided to leave the party and run on their own list called Sons of Mesopotamia.